 Christmas is the retail calendars biggest event of the year, drawing in the most amount of traffic, sales and cheer.
 Thanks to the emergence of days such as Black Friday, Cyber Monday, Christmas now starts even earlier.
 In a recent study, researchers found that nearly 40% of customers start looking for presents as early as October.

 As the arrival of panicked and hot shoppers start to appear, it is imperative that your website is prepared for them.
 If not, you might not have a Merry Christmas.
-Luckily your friendly neighbourhood Netbiz is on hand to provide a few tips of the absolute musts for this festive season…
+Luckily your friendly neighbourhood Netbiz is on hand to provide a few tips on the absolute musts for the festive season…

 Is Your Website Ready for Winter?

 There’s a huge range of factors to consider when asking yourself if your website is winter ready – after all, it’s potentially the first thing potential customers will see when they find your business.
 Here’s some of the key things to look into before the seasonal cheer hits!

 The seasonal increase in traffic can cause havoc on your website – especially if your site already boasts medium to low loading times!
 Customers don’t want to, or have the time to sit around waiting for a page to load slowly.
 In fact, a recent study shows that 53% of users will abandon a site if it takes longer than three seconds to load.
 Speed plays a huge role in customers interacting with your website and there are multiple reasons why your site might be loading slowly – it could be something as simple as the site featuring lots of images which are too large and require compression, to something more technical relating to the code!